asynts/writer/Notes/0010_optimizing-study.md

         That will not decrease the initial loading time, however, it will drastically reduce the time it takes to do incremental layout changes.

         To implement this, I should replicate the placement code and figure out how to merge both implementations later on.

+### Actions

+-   I started caching the font in the `TextChunkModelNode`.
+    This was another noticable improvement, now, we only need to do the style cascade once for each model node.